salzman-lab/SPLASH/docs/output.md

 ### `./genome_annotations/genome_annotations_[anchor/target/consensus_fastq_id].tsv`
 1. [anchor/target/anchor of the consensus]: the sequence in question
-2. local_strand: when aligned in bowtie2 local mode, the strand of the sequence genome alignment
+2. strand: when aligned in bowtie2 local mode, the strand of the sequence genome alignment
-3. local_gene: when aligned in bowtie2 local mode, a unique list of annotated genes that have any intersection with the sequence genome alignment
+3. gene: when aligned in bowtie2 local mode, a unique list of annotated genes that have any intersection with the sequence genome alignment
-4. local_gene_MAPQ:  when aligned in bowtie2 local mode, the MAPQ score of the sequence genome alignment
+4. gene_MAPQ:  when aligned in bowtie2 local mode, the MAPQ score of the sequence genome alignment
-5. local_transcript: when aligned in bowtie2 local mode, the sequence alignment to the reference transcriptome
+5. transcript: when aligned in bowtie2 local mode, the sequence alignment to the reference transcriptome
-6. local_transcriptome_MAPQ: when aligned in bowtie2 local mode, the MAPQ score of the sequence transcriptome alignment
+6. transcriptome_MAPQ: when aligned in bowtie2 local mode, the MAPQ score of the sequence transcriptome alignment
-7. end_to_end_strand: when aligned in bowtie2 end-to-end mode, the strand of the sequence genome alignment
-8. end_to_end_gene: when aligned in bowtie2 end-to-end mode, a unique list of annotated genes that have any intersection with the sequence genome alignment
-9. end_to_end_gene_MAPQ: when aligned in bowtie2 end-to-end mode, the MAPQ score of the sequence genome alignment
-10. end_to_end_transcript: when aligned in bowtie2 end-to-end mode, the sequence alignment to the reference transcriptome
-11. end_to_end_transcriptome_MAPQ: when aligned in bowtie2 end-to-end mode, the MAPQ score of the sequence transcriptome alignment

 ### `./consensus_anchors/splicing_annotations/consensus_called_exons.tsv`
 1. called_exon_chr: the chromosome of the called exon boundary